ferrilab/bitvec/doc/macros/encode_bits.md

 ## Zero Extension

 The next two arms handle extending the list of bit-expressions with 64 `0,`s.
-The first arm captures initial reëntry and appends the zero-comma tokens, then recurses to enter the chunking group.
+The first arm captures initial reentry and appends the zero-comma tokens, then recurses to enter the chunking group.
 The second arm traps when recursion has chunked all user-provided tokens, and only the literal `0,` tokens appended by the first arm remain.